Shopify/shipit-engine/README.md

 You can display review elements, such as monitoring data or a pre-deployment checklist, on the deployment page in Shipit:

 **<code>review.checklist</code>** contains a pre-deploy checklist that appears on the deployment page in Shipit, with each item in the checklist as a separate string in the array.
-It can contain HTML tags.
+It can contain `strong` and `a` HTML tags.
 Users cannot deploy from Shipit until they have checked each item in the checklist.

 For example: